Glossary of Foreskin Restoration Terms

 -

 The prominent flared ridge at the back of the glans.
-If the natural
+This area is known

-covering of the foreskin is absent, this structure becomes a
+ejaculation and orgasm.
+If the natural covering of the foreskin is absent,

 - Cowper's Glands